Ultraviolet Renormalisation of a Quantum Field Toy Model II: Regular Wick Monomials

 The following properties hold: \begin{enumerate}[label = \textup{(\arabic*)}] \item Suppose $T_1=\rightT_1$ is right-handed.
 Then the composition $\rightT_1 R_0(z) (T_2 - E_2)$ is a sum of at most $M$ right-handed Wick monomials of length $n$, all with bounding constant $c_{T_1}\cdot c_{T_2}$ and signature string $\us_1\circ\us_2$. \item Let $T_1 = \leftT_1$ be left-handed.
 Then the composition $(T_2 - E_2 ) R_0(z)\leftT_1$ is a sum of at most $M$ left-handed Wick monomials of length $n$, all with bounding constant $c_{T_1}\cdot c_{T_2}$ and signature string $\us_2\circ\us_1$. \end{enumerate} \end{lem}

 \begin{proof} During the proof, we will employ again the abbreviations \eqref{abbrev-LDelta} from the proof of Lemma~\ref{HNFCT}.
-In addition, we will again employ the convention from the proof of Lemma~\ref{HNFCT} that the sets and indices labelling $T_2$ related objects are shifted from $\llbracket 1,n-m\rrbracket$ to $\llbracket m+1,n\rrbracket$.
+In addition, we will again employ the convention from the proof of Lemma~\ref{HNFCT} that the sets and indices that label $T_2$-related objects are shifted from $\llbracket 1,n-m\rrbracket$ to $\llbracket m+1,n\rrbracket$.

 We will prove only item \ref{itemHeredityContracted1}, item \ref{itemHeredityContracted2} being a consequence of the first case.
 Indeed, if $\leftT$ is a left-handed Wick monomial then $\bigl((T_2 - E_2 ) R_0(z)\leftT\bigr)^*$ is equal to $\leftT^* R_0(\bar{z})(T^*_2 - E^*_2 )$ which is of the form stated in item \ref{itemHeredityContracted1}.